 So there was much rejoicing when this week, the no-longer-a-baby got her driver’s license.
 She is again in the car, but for the first time in her youngest-child life, she is finally in the driver’s seat.
 At long last, the route and the schedule and the destination and the radio station are of her choosing.
-She does not need me to be on board when she is ready to go, and already, she is often off: to work, to dinner with her friends, to practices and meetings for the things that are most important to her.
+She does not need me to be on board when she is ready to go, and already, she is off: to work, to dinner with her friends, to practices and meetings for the things that are most important to her.

-As I think back on it now, all of the driving, all the mothering that occurred in the car, the rides I remember best are the difficult ones.
+As I think back on it now, on all of the driving, all the mothering that occurred in the car, the rides I remember best are the difficult ones.
 The morning drop-offs rich in feigned Mom-confidence and cheery wishes for a good day belying silent, worried prayers.
 The afternoon pick-ups after a day that had not gone well, a fact immediately clear to the pulling-up mom just from the way the boy held his shoulders as he waited at the curb, from the faraway expression in the girl’s moist eyes.
 The surprising number of rides – was it just because we were in the car so much? – in which terrible news was delivered, reported, or mourned, one or another child of mine heartbroken in the bucket seat.
 What could a mother do then? but keep driving, one hand resting on the kid in question and the other on the steering wheel, both eyes on the road.
 Often afterwards, home in the driveway or garage, we would stay in the car, and finally talk a little, the car a kind of sanctuary for us both.

 For all those years, I drove them, to school, and practice, and sleepovers, to be with family, to vacations, and – not as often as I now wish – to shows and field trips and museums.
-It is clear to me now how completely I got to choose the direction they would go, driven by my own ideas of what was best, and how often my youth, hangups, and inexperience were riding shotgun.
+It is clear to me now how completely I got to choose the direction they would go, driven by my own ideas of what was best, my youth, hangups, and inexperience riding shotgun.
 How different it was for the first kid, whose activities and interest and cleanliness were almost always a priority, and the fourth, whose almost never were.
 And how it all evened out, in some hodgepodge fashion along the way, somewhere between ridiculous first-time mom decisions like only white ice cream and fun fourth-child ones involving Drumsticks in carseats.

 You can learn an awful lot, just driving around.
 Take it from me: a mom who stays in the car.